Criticism when communicating that you choose Family Medicine

 – Luis Utor (@Lutorgar) November 29, 2021

-“I know that the thing is bad.
+“I know that things are wrong.
 I know that the specialty not going through his best moment.
 I know that I may find myself with more difficulties than if I chose another specialty.
 But should that dampen my desire and make me choose something that I know probably won’t fill me that much?
 Despite everything, I will continue to have the certainty that this public system stays alive thanks to tireless work of a Primary Care that he deserves much more respect and admiration from everyone.
 Starting from the top “

-Despite everything, I will continue to have the certainty that this public system is kept alive thanks to the tireless work of primary care that deserves much more respect and admiration from everyone.
+Despite everything, I will continue to have the certainty that this public system is kept alive thanks to the tireless work of a primary care that deserves much more respect and admiration on the part of all.
 Starting from the top

 – Luis Utor (@Lutorgar) November 29, 2021